-Distance Learning and pupil support at Patmos School during Covid-19 alert
+Distance Learning and pupil support at Patmos School during Covid-19 school closure

 On the 15th March, 2020 the Kenyan government, in response to the threat of coronavirus , ordered that primary and secondary schools be closed with immediate effect.
 The country was put in a partial lockdown after President Uhuru Kenyatta announced the closure of schools, and imposed sweeping travel restrictions.